Adam-S-Amir/Quake-2/README.md

 > Edited original HTML file.
 > Deleted all unnecessary files.

-*Here are some other things Magnus would like to add to this project:*
+*Here are some other things I would like to add to this project:*

 - [ ] Add multiplayer support.
 - [ ] Add back .pak1 and .pak2 files.